spences10/scottspence.com/copy/lets-work-together.md

 </Small>

 In today's rapidly evolving tech landscape, having a seasoned expert on your team can be the difference between success and stagnation.
-As an experienced JavaScript Developer and Developer Advocate (with nearly two decades experience), I bring a unique blend of technical prowess, leadership skills, and community influence to the table.
+With nearly two decades of diverse tech experience, I bring a unique blend of technical prowess, leadership skills, and community influence to the table.

 ## What can an expert Svelte and SvelteKit Developer Advocate do for you?

-With almost 19 years of experience in the tech industry, including 8 years of hands-on JavaScript framework expertise, I offer more than just coding skills.
+With almost 20 years of experience in the tech industry, including 8 years of hands-on web and fullstack development, I offer more than just coding skills.
 My proficiency lies in empowering teams, driving adoption, and elevating products through education, advocacy, and strategic guidance.

+With my diverse background I have honed my skills in stakeholder management and realistic project management, which I've successfully applied throughout my career.
+This unique combination allows me to bridge the gap between technical implementation and business needs effectively.

 As a Svelte ambassador and co-founder of the Svelte Society London events for nearly 3 years, I serve as a bridge between your team and